Bobronium/ahk-macos-keyboard-layout/README.md

 # See also
 - [kinto](https://github.com/rbreaves/kinto) - Mac-style shortcut keys for Linux & Windows.

-  While I'm trying to keep this repo as a small as possible, adding only the shortcuts that I personaly crave on Windows, this seems like a all-around-solition to people who constantly work on macOS/Windows/Linux.
+  While I'm trying to keep this repo as a small as possible, only adding shortcuts that I personaly crave on Windows, kinto seems to be an all-around-solition for people who constantly work on macOS/Windows/Linux.
 Never had a chance to used it, but definitely gonna give it a try.